Where Does Cryptocurrency Come From?

 When cryptocurrencies are designed to be used as money, transactions are stored on a special kind of secure database called a blockchain, which serves as a ledger of all coded transactions.
 Think of it as a checkbook for cryptocurrency.

-Once entered into the blockchain, no one can ever change an entry in the database without meeting specific conditions.
+Once entered into the blockchain, an entry in the database can not be changed without meeting specific conditions.
 Everyone involved can see the public record of all transitions.

 Blockchain technology, therefore, allows cryptocurrency to achieve its three most important defining features: